Koussay-Akchi/FTLautosave/README.md

 ## 🐛 Bugs & Issues

 - If you find any bugs, open an issue or send a pull request.
-Any criticism is welcome
+Any criticism is welcome.

 ## 🌟 Contributing

 - Want to contribute?
 Fork the repo, make your changes, and send a pull request.
-Any change is welcome
+Any change is welcome.

 ---

-This is a little side project, it lacks polish but i will update it over time
+This is a little side project; it lacks polish but I will update it over time.